Angular Difference and Pythagorean Addition

 ## Law Of Cosines

 The same expression recovers the law of cosines.
-For joined oriented inner
+For the sum of oriented inner

 states: